 One of the most important things to note about the Kanban method is that it focuses on cycle time and doing things quickly and efficiently.
 If you cut some of the slack out of your project management workflows, that means more flexibility and tighter collaboration for everyone.
 It also keeps a team productive, because new work is constantly flowing into the cycle, so there’s little opportunity to waste time.

 Perhaps one of the largest benefits of a Kanban tool is its ability to continuously deliver to the customer — in accordance with the principles of Agile PM.
 Thanks to shortened cycle times and increased focus on quality, the customer/stakeholder will reap the benefits of the best work your team is capable of producing.

-Remember that the key to choosing the right project management tool for your team is to determine the end goal for the work that you do, as well as the unique dynamics that make up the way your team communicates and works together.
+Remember that the key to choosing the top task mgmt tool for your company, and employees, is to determine the end goal for the work that you do, as well as the unique dynamics that make up the way your team communicates and works together.
 Keep in mind, not every project management tool is either/or — some of the more modern platforms take a hybrid approach, offering task list and -Kanban features in the same system.